wp-plugins/al-admin-menu-toggle/readme.txt

 = Is this works in all versions? =

-Yes Of-course in all vWordPress Versions.
+Yes Of-course in all WordPress Versions.

 == Screenshots ==